Seci-Coin/electrum-seci-server/HOWTO.md

 If you want to stop Electrum Seci server, use the 'stop' command:

-    # electrum-server stop
+    # electrum-seci-server stop

+If you want you need to check if electrum is running, use:

+    # electrum-seci-server status

-If your system supports it, you may add electrum-server to the /etc/init.d directory.
+If your system supports it, you may add electrum-seci-server to the /etc/init.d directory.
 This will ensure that the server is started and stopped automatically, and that the database is closed safely whenever your machine is rebooted.

-    # ln -s `which electrum-server` /etc/init.d/electrum-server
+    # ln -s `which electrum-seci-server` /etc/init.d/electrum-seci-server
-    # update-rc.d electrum-server defaults
+    # update-rc.d electrum-seci-server defaults

 ### Step 12.
 Test the Electrum Seci server